appacademy/Module-1-Resources/week-1_lectures/d2-functions/amLectureNotes.md

     - `LEVEL UP!` - [concat]
     <!-- - [concat-solution] -->

+`More Methods`

-- Other common methods you will use often: (Not needed _today_, but why not take a look at them on MDN)
+Other common methods you will use often: (Not needed _today_, but why not take a look at them on MDN)

 - Array.prototype.push
 - Array.prototype.pop
 - Array.prototype.shift